aaronland/go-metmuseum-openaccess/README.md

     	Emit results as OEmbed records -oembed-ensure-images
-    	Ensure that OEmbed records have an image. (default true) -stdout
+    	Ensure that OEmbed records have an image. (default true) -query value
+    	One or more {PATH}={REGEXP} parameters for filtering records.
+  -query-mode string
+    	Specify how query filtering should be evaluated.
+Valid modes are: ALL, ANY (default "ALL") -stdout
     	Emit to STDOUT. (default true)
   -with-images